 We are left with a former CFO who may or may not have committed criminal activity, but, who, at least according to the State Auditor, has received kickbacks.
 We are left with questions.

 Is it only Eastpointe?
 Or all 9 MCOs?
 How much Medicaid money is lining the pockets of MCO executives, instead of paying for medically necessary services for Medicaid recipients?
 Will there be justice?

 We can only hope that this audit is a catalyst to consequences.

-Posted on June 8, 2015, in 1915 b/c Waiver, Accountability, Behavioral health, Beth Wood, EastPointe, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Budget, Medicaid Providers, Medicaid Recipients, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC, North Carolina, State Auditor Report, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Behavioral health, Beth Wood, Claim Audit Findings, DHHS, Division of Medical Assistance, DMA, EastPOinte, fraud waste abuse, Gordon & Rees, Health care, Health care provider, Managed Care Organizations, MCO, Medicaid, Medicaid Budget, Medicaid Fraud, Medicaid Services, Mental health, NC State Auditor, North Carolina, North Carolina General Statute, State Auditor.
+Posted on June 8, 2015, in 1915 b/c Waiver, Accountability, Behavioral health, Beth Wood, EastPointe, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Budget, Medicaid Providers, Medicaid Recipients, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC, North Carolina, State Auditor Report, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Behavioral health, Beth Wood, Claim Audit Findings, Division of Medical Assistance, DMA, EastPOinte, fraud waste abuse, Gordon & Rees, Health care, Health care provider, Managed Care Organizations, MCO, Medicaid, Medicaid Budget, Medicaid Fraud, Medicaid Services, Mental health, NC DHHS, NC State Auditor, North Carolina, North Carolina General Statute, State Auditor.
 Bookmark the permalink.
 4 Comments.